#1 A well-balanced isekai

 Natsuki Subaru is a Japanese teenager that was living a pitiful life without a shred of excitement to it.
 That all changes when a routine visit to pick up greasy snacks at the convenience store suddenly concludes with Subaru standing on the paved road of a medieval fantasy city.
 In the literal blink of an eye, he has been teleported to another world.

-Recognizing this scenario from light novels and anime, Subaru, of course, assumes he’ll be a powerful main character.
+Recognizing this scenario from light novels and anime, Subaru assumes he’ll be a powerful main character.
 However, he soon finds out that he is just as unremarkable as he was in Japan, and winds up stumbling around the city in confusion and desperation.
 When he then ends up mugged in an alleyway, a mysterious half-elf girl swoops in to rescue his sorry ass.

 Subaru’s struggles are the central focus of Re:Zero, to the point that entire episodes are dedicated to him trying to mentally cope with his problems, new and old.
 It really digs into his character and explores what it would really be like if a person like him were to end up in a fantasy realm.